COVID city limits: Berlin to restrict how far you can travel | DW | 13.01.2021

-The German capital is set to join other parts of the country in implementing a 15-kilometer travel restriction on its citizens.
-It is a response to a stubbornly high rate of coronavirus infections.
+The German capital is set to join other parts of the country in implementing a 15-kilometer travel restriction for residents.
+The measure is a response to the high rate of coronavirus infections.

-Berlin already has two rings around it — one a highway, the other a regional transit line.
+Berlin already has two rings around it: one a highway, the other a regional transit line.
 Starting Saturday it will likely get a third: a "corona ring."
-That is when residents will be prohibited from traveling 15 kilometers (9.3 miles) beyond Berlin's city limits, based on the pandemic incidence rate.
+That is when residents will be prohibited from traveling 15 kilometers (9 miles) beyond Berlin's city limits, based on the pandemic incidence rate.

-In a special session on Tuesday, Berlin's government, the state senate, decided the rule would then stay in place until the incidence rate keeps below 200 for seven consecutive days.
+In a special session on Tuesday, Berlin's government, the state Senate, decided that the rule would stay in place until the incidence rate keeps below 200 for seven consecutive days.

 "The goal of everything we're doing is to reduce travel and contact," Finance Senator Matthias Kollatz told reporters after the session.
 "The 15-kilometer rule, when the rate hits 200, aims to achieve a further reduction."